ArrowSphere/nodejs-api-client/src/licenses/README.md

 The postData is supposed to contain the following keys:

 - `LicenseFields.DATA_KEYWORD`: a string to be searched in all the fields.
 Supports inexact matches (i.e. Ofice for Office)
-- `LicenseFields.DATA_KEYWORDS`: an array containing the fields to search on, and their possible values, as well as an operator to specify how to use them.
-This array is indexed by column name, then contains 2 keys with `LicenseFields.KEYWORDS_VALUES` containing the values and `LicenseFields.KEYWORDS_OPERATOR` containing an operator (use `LicenseFields.OPERATOR_*` for the operator)
+- `LicenseFields.DATA_KEYWORDS`: an object containing the fields to search on for each entity, and their possible field/values combinations, as well as an operator to specify how to compare them.
+This object is indexed by column name, then contains 2 keys with `LicenseFields.KEYWORDS_VALUES` containing the values and `LicenseFields.KEYWORDS_OPERATOR` containing an operator (use `LicenseFields.OPERATOR_*` for the operator)
 - `LicenseFields.DATA_FILTERS`: an array of strings containing exact matches for individual fields (field name as key and field value as value)
 - `LicenseFields.DATA_SORT`: an array of strings containing the order in which sort the data (field name as key and a `LicenseFields.SORT_*` const for the sort direction)
 - `LicenseFields.DATA_HIGHLIGHT`: a boolean value, search results will contain a field giving highlights if set to `true` (defaults to `false`)